d-kozak/sudoku-solver/architecture.md

 algorithm was beyond the scope of this task and therefore it was left as an idea for extension.

 - [X] Use bytes instead of ints - Original solvers used int to represent the values in the puzzles.
 But since the values are from interval 1 to 9, byte is big enough.

+## Known issues
+1. The [OptionsAwareDfsSolver](src/main/kotlin/io/dkozak/sudoku/solver/OptionsAwareDfsSolver.kt) might still spend too much time analyzing solutions already broken puzzles, it only quits once there is a cell into which no value can be set without breaking some rule.

+2. I might have introduced a bug in the commit e1e88bbec73e2e24dd8570f0d77223505f59252b - 'refactoring, cleanup', because now the dfs solver seems to get stuck sometimes in the fuzz test,
+which dit not happened before, but, unfortunately, I didn't manage to fully debug it.
+Or it might be just the manifestation of the issue 1. and the change has just increased the chances somehow, even though
+I think that I just probably made a subtle mistake when refactoring.
+I could just revert it, but I believe that the refactoring was good in general and just this bug still has to be fixed.
+It manifests only inside the fuzz test, that's why I am willing to keep it like this, while explicitly pointing it out.